FurryGuides

 • Documentation: Keep records of modifications and repairs

 Remember: Safety should always be your top priority when adding lighting and visibility features to your fursuit.
 Start with simple projects to build experience, and don't hesitate to consult with electronics experts or your suit's maker when planning complex installations.
+Keep basic electrical supplies (spare wire, heat-shrink tubing, a multimeter) in your repair kit so you can troubleshoot lighting issues on the road.

-Explore All 2026 Conventions
+Explore All Furry Conventions

 Browse our complete calendar with dates, locations, and details for every upcoming furry convention.